 Plant Profile: Cacao

-The history of cacao is bittersweet: a bitter tasting fruit of a plant that has been highly valued and adored worldwide by people who savor its sweetened end product - chocolate - has a odious history of slave labor and shattered cultures.
+The history of cacao is bittersweet: a bitter tasting fruit of a plant that has been highly valued and adored worldwide by people who savor its sweetened end product, chocolate, also has an odious history of slave labor and shattered cultures.

 Cocoa was the currency of the Mayans and the Azetcs.
 In fact, counterfeit beans, made with painted clay or stone was a thriving industry.
-Goods were priced in units of cocoa beans: a slave cost 100 beans, prostitute services - 10 beans - a turkey was 200 beans
+Goods were priced in units of cocoa beans: a slave cost 100 beans, prostitute services were worth 10 beans and a turkey was 200 beans.

 Cacao is facing significant problems and could be extinct by 2050.

 Botanical and Common Names

 Theobroma cacao (theo = god; broma = food)

 The names cacao and cocoa are used interchangeably.
 The word cacao is regarded as a mistake in understanding the Aztec language and its name for for the plant: “cocahuatl” which stood for cocoa-based drinks.

 Processed beans: cocoa, chocolate, kakaw, tejate; Extracted oil: cocoa butter

 Plant Family: Malvaceae (mallow family includes hollyhocks, hibiscus, marsh mallow)